Best daily deals

 The volume controls rest on the underbelly of the right earpiece, right next to the USB-C charging input.

 According to Shokz, the OpenMove li-polymer battery lasts 6 hours and takes two hours to recharge.
-There is no fast charging available on this headset, but it supports USB-C instead of the proprietary charging method found on other Shokz headphones.
-Officially, the headset can last up to 10 days on standby which tracks with my experience.
+This headset does not offer fast charging, but it supports USB-C instead of the proprietary charging method found on other Shokz headphones.
+Officially, the headset can last up to 10 days on standby, which aligns with my experience.

 Purposefully, the Shokz OpenMove does not isolate you from your surroundings.
 These headphones are designed to keep your ears free to hear everything going on around you while simultaneously letting you hear your music.
 If you’re looking for a headset with passive isolation or active noise canceling (ANC), there are plenty of earbuds and headphones for you to choose from.